 Our view from the tub!!!

-The cast iron tub was big, warm. (a perfect temp) had the best views on the property and it was totally secluded.
+The cast iron tub was big and warm. (a perfect temp) and had the best views on the property.
+It was also totally secluded.
 I was in complete and total heaven.
 Chris stayed for a little bit and then went down to be with the girls in the lower pool.
-Phoenix and I soaked and splashed as the sun went down and the stars come out.
+Phoenix and I soaked and splashed as the sun went down and the stars came out.

 We played the I Love You More Than game.
 "I love you more than all the stars in the sky" I told him.
 "I love you more than all the stars and a thousand bugs bugs bugs," he told me.
 I can't even express in words how magical it all was.

 We stayed in the tub until it got dark, and I realized that there were no lights on the property.
 No lights is great for star gazing, but I made the mistake of not having anything to light our way back down to the pools.
 Whoops!
 Luckily we made it down without falling, but it was pretty sketchy.